Assistant Professor of Environmental Science

 A feature that sets our program apart is that the ES faculty maintain strong connections with local, state and federal agencies and organizations.

 ES students directly benefit from these partnerships through research projects, summer employment and full-time jobs.
 Our undergraduate and graduate students alike may enhance their APU degree by graduating with skills desired by employers.

 Your students know that sustainability issues involving water and fish are top interests of yours.

 That started when I was a college sophomore, searching for fin whales in the Gulf of California.
 It was a semester-long marine conservation field course and my first venture beyond biology.

-When we eventually concluded that fin whales no longer migrate through the Gulf, students joined a water sampling project involving Baja fishing villages.
+We also joined a water sampling project involving Baja fishing villages.
 We worked with a nonprofit to put together a bilingual newsletter addressing local water quality and fishing issues.

 I began exploring the shrimp industry’s fishing cooperatives and investigated the interaction between social, economic and environmental factors surrounding sea turtle population declines.
 I quickly realized that social and economic issues were at the heart of conservation, and that policy was the driving force behind success or failure.

 When ES Department students ask for your help to plan senior projects, what are things you encourage?